 ESG reporting requires involving the entire organization, as cross-functional data is crucial for compliance.
 It also requires alignment beyond company walls, extending to suppliers:

 “To achieve internal and external alignment on sustainability reporting, bridging the ESG knowledge gap is essential.
 Stakeholders hold diverse viewpoints on ESG definitions, practices, regulations, and reporting.
-Companies must proactively foster ESG knowledge and proficiency across all organizational levels to establish a common language and terminology to avoid potential confusion,” said Merel Spierings, coauthor of the report and Senior Researcher at The Conference Board ESG Center.
+Companies must proactively foster ESG knowledge and proficiency across all organizational levels to establish a common language and terminology to avoid potential confusion,” said Merel Spierings, coauthor of the report and Senior Researcher at The Conference Board Governance & Sustainability Center.

 3—Complex Data and Resource Management